segmentio/segment-docs/src/engage/audiences/index.md

 3. Select the **Builder** tab and make your edits.
 4. Select **Save Audience** to confirm your edits.

 Engage then processes your realtime Audience or Trait edits.
 While the edit task runs, the audience remains locked and you can't make further changes.
-Once Engage has finished incorporating your changes, you'll be able to access your updated Audience or Trait.
+Once Engage incorporates your changes, you'll be able to access your updated Audience or Trait.
 You can use the Overview page to view user details, refresh real-time Audiences, and view the current [compute status](#audience-and-trait-compute-statuses).

 > warning ""
 > If your audience includes historical data (Historical Backfill is enabled), editing an audience creates a new backfill task.
 The backfill task, and therefore the edit task, take longer to process if the audience is connected to a destination with rate limits.
 Rate-limited destinations dictate how fast Engage can backfill.
 View a list of [rate-limited destinations](/docs/engage/using-engage-data/#rate-limits-on-engage-event-destinations).